 We couldn’t ask for more than that!
 If you want to do this tour yourself, then the whole thing including the Viking Village and lighthouse is available either by taxi boat between the islands, where you can arrange the different visits yourself, or by booking a specific tour from one of various operators.
 Whichever you choose, I’m sure you’ll have a fun time!

 And with that, I end my trip around the 50,000 islands of the Archipelago Sea off the Finnish coast.
-Next in this series of posts from Finland I’ll be sharing with you some thoughts on how to spend some time in the capital of this lovely country.
-Until then – safe travels!
+Next in this series of posts from Finland I sharing with you some thoughts on what to do with a day in Helsinki.
+Enjoy!

 My trip to Finland was in partnership with VisitFinland, who put together our awesome itinerary and sorted out all the logistics.
 Content remains my own.Home » Destinations » Europe » Finland »